WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 A trap occurs if:
 * any of the accessed bytes lies outside the source or target memory
-* the source offset is outside the source memory
+* the source offset is greater than the length of the source memory
-* the destination offset is outside the target memory
+* the destination offset is greater than the length of the target memory

 A trap resulting from an access outside the source or target region only occurs once the first byte that is outside the source or target